RidaKo/Reception/README.md

 2) Registering and using an admin/specialist account to manage the appointments designated to the specialist.

 #### Registration explanation
-Each time you want to register a specialist please repeat the seventh instalation step to create a secret key that will be used in the form when creating a specialist for authorization purposes.
+Each time you want to register a specialist please repeat the seventh installation step to create a secret key that will be used in the form when creating a specialist for authorization purposes.